Runions2/DISH_Survey_Data_Management/README.md

 # Dietary Intake in Scotland’s CHildren (DISH)
-## Achievement of the Scottish Dietary Goals, Nutrient and Food Group Intake, Food Beyond the School Gate and Consumption of Energy Drinks
+## Achievement of the Scottish Dietary Goals, Nutrient and Food Group Intake, and Consumption of Food Beyond the School Gate and Energy Drinks

 This repository processes and analyses data from a national survey of children and young people aged 2 to 15 years living in Scotland.